Users & User Groups

 Navigation

-1. From the Home screen, click on the Systems icon.
+1. From the Home screen, click the Administration icon.

 Creating a New User